Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 <img :src="$withBase('/assets/img/references/idp-settings/jit-disabled.png')" alt="JIT User Provisioning Config Disabled">

 ::: info
-When you disable proxy mode configuration, the user's authentication through federated IDP to a business application is performed locally.
+When you disable this configuration, the user's authentication through federated IDP to a business application is performed locally.
 Asgardeo will store the end user's external system's profile and PII on-premises by creating a local account.
 :::